shred/a4000-bom/content/index.md

 ## Electrolytic Capacitors

 This list also includes regular electrolytic capacitors, which can leak and cause damage to the board as they age.
 You should prefer to use capacitors with a higher voltage rating and a maximum temperature of at least 85°C, to extend their lifetime.
-We recommend to get polymer hybrid aluminum electrolytic capacitors (if possible), and generally get the best quality that money can buy.
+We recommend getting polymer hybrid aluminum electrolytic capacitors (if possible), and generally get the best quality that money can buy.

 Some people prefer to use ceramic or tantalum capacitors instead.
 They cannot leak, but they have other disadvantages.
 There are good arguments for and against, so the final choice is up to you.